joerhodes3/holdings/README.md

 export FLASK_ENV=development
 flask run
 ```
-# to package as an imaage
+# to package as an image